Occupational Therapist (Full-time or Part-time)

 - Complete the online Application Form.

-- Submit your CV along with a cover letter outlining your experience, skills and what you would bring to this
+- Please submit CV along with a cover letter outlining your experience, skills and what you would bring to this role.

 - Full New Zealand driver’s licence, or legally licensed and able to drive in New Zealand